SiddharthSirohi/MCliPPy/README.md

         *   **Delete Events:** Quickly cancel or remove events from your calendar.
         *   **Create Follow-up/Related Events:** Schedule new events based on existing ones.
         *   **Find Free Slots:** Check availability around existing events or for new ones.
+*   <b>Natural Language Commands (Experimental 🧪):</b>
+    *   **Chat with MCliPPy:** Tell MCliPPy what you want to do in plain English (e.g., "Draft an email to Jane about the Project Phoenix update," or "Schedule a 30-min meeting with Alex for tomorrow afternoon and invite sarah@example.com").
+    *   **Autonomous Multi-Step Actions:** MCliPPy (via Gemini) can plan and execute a sequence of tool calls to achieve more complex tasks.
+    *   **Current Status:**
+        *   **Gmail:** Functionality is present but may be unstable (e.g., potential MCP server connection timeout issues during complex interactions).
+        *   **Google Calendar:** Natural language actions for calendar events are **currently not working reliably** and are under active development/debugging.
 *   **macOS System Notifications:**
     *   Get native macOS notifications for new important emails or actionable calendar events.
     *   Click "Open Assistant" on the notification to launch an interactive terminal session pre-loaded with the relevant items.